 They will also investigate whether there is any residual value in assets such as Intellectual Property and brands to see whether these could be sold.

 The liquidator will also take steps to ensure that any further costs are not incurred and will sadly be forced to make staff redundant and close establishments such as shops, offices and warehouses.

 There are also a series of meetings and communication that the liquidator is bound to act and they will need to keep creditors informed as to the progress of the liquidation.

 Liquidation also means that the conduct of the former directors will be examined.
 The liquidator will want to assess whether they have acted properly and in accordance with their duties.
 Did they allow the company to trade whilst insolvent (wrongful trading)?
 Did they sell assets to related parties at below market rate?
 Have they acted dishonestly in their dealings as a director?

 This part of the process may well involve interviews with the directors to identify what went wrong and will result in a report to the court as to their actions.

 The liquidator will then return any value obtained, less their fees to the creditors of the company in the form of a dividend.
-The dividend is usually a lot less than the outstanding debt and for creditors this is a salutary lesson that liquidation is the last resort of a failed business.
+The dividend is usually a lot less than the outstanding debt and for creditors, this is a salutary lesson that liquidation is the last resort of a failed business.

-Whether you are owed money, or you have a company that you feel may be insolvent it is important to take qualified and experienced advice as early as possible to maximise the amount of options available to you.
+Whether you are owed money, or you have a company that you feel may be insolvent it is important to take qualified and experienced advice as early as possible to maximise the number of options available to you.